| 神秘内容 Loading... sure that the modifier is placed next to what it describes in a sentence. This

 should avoid using it whenever possible

-Subjects and verbs have to agree with each other in number.
-It is not
+Chapter 13: Making Subjects and Verbs Agree Subjects and verbs have to agree with each other in number.
+It is not acceptable to mix a plural subject with a singular verb or vice versa.
+Singular

 subjects must be paired with singular verbs and plural subjects must be paired